yy0867/CaloGraph/README.md

 # CaloGraph

-This Program is Calculate the Nutritions, and represent to Graph.
+This Program is Calculate the Nutritions, and Explain to Graph.